CynicDog/CynicDog.github.io/_posts/2024-07-31-azure-aspire-with-containerized-ollama.md

 In the Vite-React project’s [configuration file](https://github.com/CynicDog/Aspiring-Ollama/blob/master/aspiring-react/vite.config.js), the location of the Python service is passed into the Vite project in the name of `services__ollamaservice__http__0`, as designated by Aspire.
 This time, the `ollamaservice` selector, which is we passed in as the first argument to the method of `AddPythonProject` before, is prefixed with `services__` and suffixed with `http__0`.

-Any request with a URL that starts with '/ollama' (for example, a request to get the list of downloaded LLM models on Ollama.
+Any request with a URL that starts with '/ollama' (for example, a request to get the list of downloaded LLM models on Ollama container.
 See usages [here](https://github.com/CynicDog/Aspiring-Ollama/blob/master/aspiring-react/src/component/OllamaAPI.jsx)) will be intercepted by this proxy information and will ultimately be sent to the next place.

 Wait, the next place?
 Is there another step for a request from React UI to finally get to the other services?